Missing exchange student found safe, scared following ‘cyber kidnapping’ | Gephardt Daily

 Kai Zhuang was reported missing from his residence in Riverdale about 8:30 p.m.
 Thursday.

-Riverdale police said Zhuang’s parents contacted the high school he has been attending and reported receiving a photograph of the teen indicating he had been abducted.
+Riverdale police said Zhuang’s parents, who are in China, contacted the high school he has been attending and reported receiving a photograph of the teen indicating he had been abducted.
 The cyber kidnappers also requested and received an $80,000 ransom from his family, police said.

-When contacted by officers, the student’s host family was unaware he was missing, police said.
+When contacted by officers, the student’s host family in Riverdale was unaware he was missing, police said.

 “They reported he was home the night prior and they heard him in the early morning hours [Thursday],” Riverdale Police Chief Casey Warren said in a news release Sunday.
 “There was no evidence to suggest he was forcefully taken from the home in Riverdale.”